mvogel3/think-python/notes.md

 * a slice operator on the left side of an assignment can update multiple elements.
 * total += x is the same as total = total + x
 * most list operations are some combination of map, filter, and reduce.
+* a list of characters does not a string make
+* calling a built-in method requires dot notation. why?
+* if two objects are identical, they are also equivalent. but if they are equivalent, they are not necessarily identical.<br>

+### <ins>Objects</ins>